-The University offers a Visa Reimbursement Scheme to new and existing employees who need a visa to live and work in the UK while working for the University of Bath.
-The University also offers eligible employees reimbursement of their Indefinite Leave to Remain (ILR) application fee and the Immigration Health Surcharge (IHS) fee.
+We offer visa reimbursement to new and existing employees who need a visa to live and work in the UK while working for the University of Bath.
+Eligible employees can also claim reimbursement of their Indefinite Leave to Remain (ILR) application fee and the Immigration Health Surcharge (IHS) fee.

 This scheme applies to Home Office applications submitted on or after 1 August 2022.
 In particular:

-new employees who have joined the University after 1 August 2022 on a Skilled Worker or Global Talent Visa and who are appointed on an open-ended or fixed-term contract of employment.
+new employees who joined the University after 1 August 2022 on a Skilled Worker or Global Talent Visa and who are appointed on an open-ended or fixed-term contract of employment

-employees who are switching from another visa category into the Skilled Worker or Global Talent visa routes on or after 1 August 2022 and who are appointed on an open-ended or fixed-term contract of employment (e.g. Student Visa switching into Global Talent Visa).
+employees who are switching from another visa category into the Skilled Worker or Global Talent visa routes on or after 1 August 2022 and who are appointed on an open-ended or fixed-term contract of employment (such as Student Visa switching into Global Talent Visa)

-Please note: Visa application fees and related costs should be paid for out of grant funding where possible.
+Please note: where possible, visa application fees and related costs should be paid for out of grant funding.

 What the scheme does not cover

-- Associated visa costs (e.g. priority / premium service fees, English Language Test or UK ENIC Certificate fees, biometric information fee, Life in the UK Test, postage etc)
+- Associated visa costs (such as priority or premium service fees, English Language Test or UK ENIC Certificate fees, biometric information fee, Life in the UK Test, postage)

 - Visa application fees or associated costs for visa types other than the Skilled Worker Visa or Global Talent Visa

-- Visa application fees or associated costs for any non-employees e.g. Hourly Paid Workers
+- Visa application fees or associated costs for any non-employees such as Hourly Paid Workers

 - Visa application fees or associated costs for the dependants of new or existing staff

-- Unsuccessful visa / ILR / IHS application costs
+- Unsuccessful visa, ILR or IHS application costs

-- Retrospective visa / ILR / IHS application costs
+- Retrospective visa, ILR or IHS application costs

-- Visa / IHS application costs that do not correspond with the contract of employment duration e.g. 3-year contract but 5-year Global Talent Visa and IHS applied for
+- Visa or IHS application costs that do not correspond with the contract of employment duration, such as three-year contract but five-year Global Talent Visa and IHS applied for

 The Visa Reimbursement Scheme is only open to eligible University of Bath employees.
 The University offers a separate Interest-Free Loan Scheme for the dependants of new or existing employees and for employees who would like to claim for other visa related costs.